Krip Hop: Accomplishments

+Krip-Hop Institute

+Moore has also described plans for a Krip-Hop Institute, a cultural center focused on Black disabled art, activism, and history.
+In a 2021 article published by the University of Minnesota's Institute on Community Integration, Moore described the Institute as a space intended to bring artists together and explore the political history of Black and Brown disabled artists.
+In 2025, the University of Denver's Vicki Myhren Gallery presented a Krip-Hop exhibition featuring artwork by Moore and Ace Robles.

 Notable musicians

-Krip Hop Nation includes artists such as Counterclockwise, Preach-man, Wheelchair Sports Camp, Miss Money and Fezo.
+Krip Hop Nation includes artists such as Counterclockwise, Preach-man, Wheelchair Sports Camp, Miss Money, and Fezo.
 Kalyn Heffernan is a rapper from Denver, Colorado.
 With brittle bone disease, Heffernan is 3 ft 6 in tall and uses a wheelchair.
 She heads Wheelchair Sports Camp, an experimental hip-hop group with jazz and avant-garde influences.
 Her raps are political, with many discussing the difficulties she faces as a disabled person in America.
 Heffernan created beats for Haitian rappers in the area dealing with extreme poverty after the 2010 earthquake.
-In July 2017 she was arrested after a three-day sitdown protest at her GOP Senator's office, remarking, "I'd rather go to jail than to die without Medicaid" in regards to Trumpcare.
+In July 2017, she was arrested after a three-day sitdown protest at her GOP senator's office, remarking, "I'd rather go to jail than to die without Medicaid" in regard to Trumpcare.

+Krip Hop Nation has also worked with or featured artists including Keith Jones, Toni Hickman, George Doman, DJ Quad, and Wheelchair Sports Camp.